samobamo/eBookMagic/README.md

 # eBookMagic
-OCR solution for your borrowed e-books
+OCR solution for reading your borrowed e-books on Kindle

 0. Own Kindle
 1. Borrow a book from your library